 Canterbury VFW, Post 10688

-Canterbury Volunteer Fire Department, displaying of some of their equipment
+Canterbury Volunteer Fire Department, displaying trucks and other equipment

 Celtic Hill Alpaca, Rob Rautio showing alpacas and goats, demonstrating spinning, and offering ceramics, alpaca yarn, fiber, and knitted goods